gkarthiks/community-1/wg-naming/README.md

 ### Dissolution Criteria

-When this WG dissolves, the Kubernetes community should have:
+One the Kubernetes community has:

 - A process in place to evaluate language changes on an ongoing basis
-- A binding list of terms to avoid in codebases across the organization
+- A binding list of terms to avoid in codebases across the project
 - A timeline on which to replace component names in the kubernetes/kubernetes codebase
+- Defined long-term ownership of the policies and processes this WG creates

+this WG will dissolve.

 <!-- END CUSTOM CONTENT -->